-• The Global Strategy is to have at least 70% of portfolio companies in Paris alignment Tier 1 or 2 (or under engagement), increasing to 100% in Tier 1 or 2 (or under engagement) by 2030.
+• The Global Strategy is to have at least 70% of portfolio companies in Paris alignment Tier 1 or 2 or under engagement, increasing to 100% in Tier 1 or 2 or under engagement by 2030.

-Please refer to section 4 for progress against these targets.
+Please refer to Section 3 for progress against these targets.

-2.3 UN Principles for Responsible Investment ("PRI") signatory
+2.3 UN Principles for Responsible Investment signatory

-ATLAS is a signatory to the PRI and achieved the following PRI ratings in 2021:
+ATLAS is a signatory to the Principles for Responsible Investment ("PRI") and achieved the following PRI ratings in 2023: